JaJuMa-GmbH/awesome-hyva/README.md

 <?= $awesomeiconsRegular->addressBookHtml('w-10 h-10 fill-current', 24, 24, ['style'=>'color:#e24848']) ?>
 ```

-### How to use Font Aweseome icons in Hyvä Themes in CMS content
+### How to use Font Awesome icons in Hyvä Themes in CMS content

 Awesome Hyvä module adds an icon directive to render icons in filtered content like CMS blocks or pages.
 So you may add icons in text / code blocks like this: